surejr96/Lowcost-LCR-meter-/README.md

 A virtual COM power using a 115200 baud, 8N1 protocol with no hardware handshaking shall be provided with support to the following commands.

 Debug:

 If “reset” is received, the hardware shall reset.

 If “voltage” is received, the hardware shall return the voltage across DUT2-DUT1.

 LCR commands:

 If “resistor” is received, return the capacitance of the DUT.

 If “capacitance” is received, return the capacitance of the DUT.

 If “inductance” is received, return the inductance of the DUT.

 If “esr” is received, return the ESR of the inductor under test.

 If “auto” is received, return the value of the DUT that is most predominant (i.e. an inductor with 1ohm ESR and 10mH inductance will return the inductance and ESR values, a 100kohm resistor will return the resistance, and a 10uF capacitor will return the capacitance

 Tested Ratings/Ranges:

 The voltage is limited to 0 to 3.3V.

 Resistance value from 10ohms to 1Mohm.

 Capacitance value from 1nF to 100uF.

 Inductance value from 1nH to 100mH.

 Instructions for using code with TI's Code Composer Studio (CCS):

 Download the zip.

-Add the LCR-meter.c file to your project folder.
+Add the LCR meter.c file to your project folder.

 Replace your startup file with tm4c123gh6pm_startup_ccs.c from the zip.

 Debug and setup terminal on your pc for 115200 baud, 8N1 protocol.

 Run.

 Hardware build instructions:

 Refer schematic for circuit diagram.

 Refer LCR-meter.c for the pins used on the board.

 Make sure the schottky diodes are connected with correct polarity.

 Add 47uF capcitor between VCC and gnd.